ImXirvin/Svelte-Template/README.md

 - Has DebugBrowser Component where you can include mock SendNUIMessage events while developing UI inside the browser.
 - SendNUI sends action and data to RegisterNUICallback() inside client files.
 - SendNUI also has a third parameter for debugReturn for browser development where you can use .then() on.
-- Has a visibility Provider which can be toggled with "setVisible" and the data being a boolean.
+- Has a VISIBILITY Provider which can be toggled with "setVisible" and the data being a boolean.

 ## WHAT MAKES THIS THE BEST
 - YOU CAN RUN LOCAL HOST IN GAME AND THE CLICKS AND ANY SENDNUI WILL TRIGGER CALLBACKS IN SCRIPTS